The Partridge Family: Broadcast history

 For its final season, ABC moved the show from its 8:30 p.m.
 Friday slot (where it rated first in its slot) to Saturday at 8 p.m. (opposite CBS' top-rated All in the Family and NBC's medical drama Emergency!, against which it lost more than half of its audience from the previous season).

-In the United Kingdom, the first three episodes were broadcast in a Friday children's slot of 17:20, starting on September 17, 1971.
-From October 2, 1971, the program moved to Saturdays at 17:10, and eight episodes were shown at this time.
-A further episode was shown on New Year's Eve (December 31, 1971), after which the BBC dropped the program.
-After David Cassidy succeeded with UK Top 30 chart hits the following year, the show was picked up by independent commercial television in many regions.
+In the United Kingdom, it was first picked up by the BBC who showed the first three episodes in a Friday children's slot of 17:20, starting on September 17, 1971.
+From October 2, 1971, it moved to Saturdays at 17:10, and eight episodes were shown at this time.
+A further episode was shown on New Year's Eve (December 31, 1971), after which the BBC dropped the programme.
+After Cassidy succeeded with UK Top 30 chart hits the following year, the show was picked up by ITV in many regions.
 On London Weekend Television, it was shown at Saturday lunchtimes.
 After the show's popularity began to decline in the US, it began to increase in the UK.
-This new popularity in the UK gave the Partridge Family five UK Top 20 Hits, some of which were less popular in the US.
+This new popularity in the UK gave the Partridge Family five UK Top 20 hits, some of which were less popular in the US.

 After 96 episodes and eight Partridge Family albums, ABC canceled the show in 1974.